 There are bench seats located intermittently around the main loop track for less spritely visitors and signage sharing information about the wetlands, Ramsar classification and significant bird species of the site.

 As a safety precaution the management remind visitors to keep to the designated walking tracks, as ponded water and mud often lay hidden below the greenery.
-The wetlands are also well-liked by reptiles of the Brown snake and Red-belly black snake variety, so please keep an eye ahead during the warmer months when they may be sunning themselves on the track as they are highly venomous and one of the more assertive species of snake.
+The wetlands are also well-liked by reptiles of the Brown snake and Red-belly black snake variety, so please keep an eye ahead during the warmer months when they may be sunning themselves on the track as Brown snakes are highly venomous and one of the more assertive species of snake.

 There are four newly constructed bird viewing shelters along the walking track within the wetlands, named after unique bird species which visit or inhabit Fivebough Wetlands – Brolga, Glossy Ibis, Australasian Bittern and Freckled Duck.
 We cannot guarantee visitors will be lucky enough to spy each of these species whilst at the wetlands; sightings will depend on season and breeding patterns.
 For further information please see the ‘Wildlife’ page.